soda92/surun/docs/decisions.md

 - Do not use cmake.

 - Visual Studio for code editing & language server, VSCode for data analysis, Github Desktop for code commit.

+- Don't try to fix any of the project build warnings, except for some very basic ones.